Optimal transport and control of an active particle near a plane wall: Model and Methodology

-We now consider the stochastic motion of an active colloidal particle.
-The dynamics of the active colloidal particle, which is confined in a harmonic potential (see Fig.~\ref{fig:langevin_schematic}), is given according to the overdamped Langevin equation \cite{gardiner1985handbook}:
+The task is to move $\lambda$ from $\lambda_i = H_0 b$ to $\lambda_f = (H_0 + \Delta H)b$ in a fixed time $t_f$ while minimising the mean thermodynamic work.
+We restrict attention to the wall-normal direction $h$, which captures the dominant physics of wall-proximity effects \cite{lauga2020fluid}.
+The dynamics of the active colloidal particle is given according to the overdamped Langevin equation \cite{gardiner1985handbook}:

 Here, $\mu(h)$ is the spatially dependent mobility and $D(h) = \mu(h)k_BT$ is the local diffusion coefficient from the Einstein relation, with $k_B$ as the Boltzmann constant~\cite{kubo1966fluctuation}.
-The stochastic variable $\xi(t)$ has zero mean $\langle\xi(t)\rangle = 0$ and no temporal correlation $\langle\xi(t)\xi(t')\rangle = \delta(t-t')$.
+Active velocity $v^{\mathcal{A}}(h)$ is defined below, while $A(h)$ is the total deterministic drift.
+The stochastic variable $\xi(t)$ has zero mean: $\langle\xi(t)\rangle = 0$ and no temporal correlation: $\langle\xi(t)\xi(t')\rangle = \delta(t-t')$.
 Thus, it is referred to as a `white' noise.
-We note that $D(h)$ inherits the spatial dependence of $\mu(h)$; both the drift and the noise amplitude are therefore position-dependent, and this must be accounted for in the numerical integrator (see section~\ref{sec:ga}). \\
+We note that $D(h)$ inherits the spatial dependence of $\mu(h)$; both the drift and the noise amplitude are therefore position-dependent, and this must be accounted for in the numerical integrator (see section~\ref{sec:optimizer}).

 The bulk Stokes mobility of a sphere of radius $b$ in a fluid of viscosity $\eta$ is $\mu_0 = 1/(6\pi\eta b)$.
 Near a no-slip wall, the backflow generated by the wall image system reduces this value.
 For a particle near a solid wall, the mobility $\mu(h)$ follows from the Brenner formula \cite{brenner1961slow}: